 Named for Gino Coppedè, the famous architect who designed many of the buildings and structures in the neighborhood, the Coppedè District is full of incredible architecture to explore on a tour.
 Born in Florence and the brother of another architect, Gino Coppedè was a big name during the Art Nouveau movement.
 This style of artwork and architecture is largely characterized by curves and natural shapes that you can find in the world around you.
 As you can imagine, it’s no easy feat to transform these shapes and concepts into building designs, and that’s why the Coppedè District is so unique.

-For how easy it is to get to and how incredible the neighborhood’s architecture is, it’s a wonder why more people aren’t drawn to the area during their visits to the Eternal City of Rome.
-But that’s a good thing for you as it means fewer crowds!
+Because it is easy to get to and because the neighborhood’s architecture is incredible, it’s a wonder why more people aren’t drawn to the area during their visits to the Eternal City of Rome.
+But that’s a good thing for you, as it means fewer crowds!

 Take a stroll through the neighborhood and enjoy the charming surroundings.
 You’ll be amazed as you take it all in.
 Be sure to visit the Fountain of Frogs and enjoy the Fairy Cottages that make this fantasy-style neighborhood come to life!